-- 1 Armed forces legislation, together with the organisation, training and equipment of the armed forces, shall be the responsibility of the Confederation. - 2 ...16. - 3 The Confederation may, in return for appropriate compensation, take over the running of cantonal military installations
+- 1 Armed forces legislation, together with the organisation, training and equipment of the armed forces, is the responsibility of the Confederation. - 2 ...15. - 3 The Confederation may, in return for appropriate compensation, take over the running of cantonal military installations